chinmayhegde/fodl/_posts/2022-01-12-generalization01.md

 (*Actually, not quite true; square reparameterization only expresses linear models $y = Xw$ with the restriction that $w \geq 0$.
 But this can be fixed easily as follows: introduce 2 sets of variables $u$ and $v$, and write $y = X(u\circ u - v\circ v)$.*)

-However, this simple variable switch induces a curious algorithmic bias.
 Let's stick with the squared error loss:

 $$
 L(u) = \frac{1}{2} \lVert y - X(u \circ u) \rVert^2
 $$

 and suppose we perform gradient flow over this loss.
-Since $L$ is a fourth-order polynomial (quartic) function of $u$, the gradient at any $u$ is a bit more complicated.
-It's in fact a *cubic* function of $u$:
+Since $L$ is a fourth-order polynomial (quartic) function of $u$, the gradient at any $u$ is a bit more complicated:

 $$
 \frac{du}{dt} = - \nabla_u L(u) = 2 u \circ X^T (y - X (u \circ u)) .
 $$

-We get the following:
+Notice now that the gradient in fact is now a *cubic* function of $u$.
+Suppose that we initialize $u = \alpha \mathbf{1}$, where $\mathbf{1}$ is the all-ones vector and $\alpha > 0$ is a scalar.
+(This is fine since in the end we will only be interested in models with positive coefficients.)

+Somewhat curiously, we can prove that if $\alpha$ is small enough then the algorithmic bias corresponding to gradient flow corresponds to $\ell_1$-regularization (i.e., we recover the familiar *basis pursuit* or [Lasso](https://en.wikipedia.org/wiki/Lasso_(statistics)) formulation.
+Formally, we get the following:

 **Theorem**{:.label #GFLasso}
   Let $w^*$ be the (non-negative) interpolator with minimum $\ell_1$-norm: